dfelinto/blender-manual/manual/sculpt_paint/brush/stroke.rst

 *Stabilize Stroke* makes the stroke lag behind the cursor and applies a smoothed curve to the path of the cursor.
-This can be enabled temporary by holding :kbd:`Shift-S` while painting or permanently by clicking the checkbox found in the header.
+This can be enabled temporary by holding :kbd:`Shift` while painting or permanently by clicking the checkbox found in the header.

 Radius